syntaxfm/website/shows/051 - Workflows.md

 It's a workflow extravaganza!
 Scott and Wes talk about their development workflows, covering everything from design to deployment.

-## Cofeecup's CSS Grid Builder Tool
+## Coffeecup's CSS Grid Builder Tool

 Check out Coffeecup's [CSS Grid.cc](https://cssgrid.cc/) builder tool and resources to learn, prototype and build next gen layouts with CSS Grid!